These small muffin-sized Individual Butterscotch Pies are adorable and, well, absolutely heavenly.

 To make the butterscotch filling:

 - Using an electric mixer with the paddle attachment, cream together the butter, sugar, flour and salt.
-Slowly blend in eggs, then milk.
+Slowly blend in eggs, then milk and vanilla.
 Place mixture in a heavy saucepan and cook over medium-low heat, whisking, until thick.
 Let cool 10 minutes.

 - Spoon filling into individual pie crusts and put on a parchment paper-lined cookie sheet.
 Refrigerate for at least 2 hours to set.